 Diana Lavery

 (she/her/hers) Diana loves working with data.
-She has over a decade of experience as a practitioner of demography, sociology, economics, policy analysis, and GIS.
+She has over 15 years experience as a practitioner of demography, sociology, economics, policy analysis, and GIS.
 Diana holds a BA in quantitative economics and an MA in applied demography.
-She is a senior product engineer on ArcGIS Living Atlas of the World's Policy Maps team.
+She is a senior GIS engineer on ArcGIS Living Atlas of the World's Policy Maps team.
 Diana enjoys strong coffee and clean datasets, usually simultaneously.

 Posts by this author